Roberto Mancini announces surprise resignation as Italy coach after up-and-down tenure | Sports-Games

 Italy coach Roberto Mancini surprisingly resigned on Sunday, ending an an up-and-down tenure with the national team that included a European Championship title in 2021 but also a failed qualification for last year's World Cup.

-The Italian soccer federation issued a short announcement saying that Mancini communicated his resignation “late last night,” adding that a new coach would be named “over the next days.”
-The federation doesn't have much time with Euro 2024 qualifying matches against North Macedonia and Ukraine scheduled for Sept.
-10 and 12, respectively.
+The Italian soccer federation issued a short announcement saying that Mancini communicated his resignation ''late last night,'' adding that a new coach would be named ''over the next days.''
+The federation doesn't have much time with Euro 2024 qualifying matches against North Macedonia and Ukraine scheduled for September 9 and 12, respectively.

+Former Italy coach Antonio Conte, who left Tottenham in March, and Luciano Spalletti, who led Napoli to the Serie A title last season and said he wants to take a sabbatical this season, are among those being mentioned as a possible replacement.

+Only nine days ago, the federation had announced that Mancini was being given the added responsibility of overseeing the under-20 and under-21 teams, too.
+He was under contract through the 2026 World Cup.

 Mancini was hired in May 2018 to revive the Azzurri after they also failed to qualify for the 2018 World Cup under predecessor Gian Piero Ventura.
 And he did by adding flair and youth to a team that won admirers all over the continent during the year-delayed Euro 2020.